Philly Fed factory index increases in January

-NEW YORK (Reuters) - Growth in factory activity in the U.S. mid-Atlantic region gained momentum in January but firms’ outlook for the months ahead worsened, a regional Federal Reserve gauge released on Thursday showed.
+NEW YORK, Jan 16 (Reuters) - Growth in factory activity in the U.S. mid-Atlantic region gained momentum in January but firms’ outlook for the months ahead worsened, a regional Federal Reserve gauge released on Thursday showed.

 The Philadelphia Federal Reserve Bank said its business activity index stood at 9.4 points compared with 6.4 in December.
 January’s reading beat the median forecast of 8.6 among economists polled by Reuters.